Why Your Company Needs an Intranet Portal

 The key to keeping your teams informed is to have accessible communication streams across multiple devices and channels.
-An efficient, engaging, and user-friendly intranet system can be a massive game-changer for you.
+An efficient, engaging, user-friendly intranet system can be a massive game-changer.

 Intranets are private networks that businesses use to communicate internally with their employees.
 Companies have used them for years since they took off in the 1990s.
 The distinction between the internet and the intranet is straightforward: No organisation controls the internet as it is a public network, whereas a private entity owns an intranet.

 The needs and pros of a corporate intranet are aplenty.
 A dedicated platform for staff communications makes for a streamlined Information exchange.